 You found our list of diversity and inclusion books.

 Diversity and inclusion books are works that teach professionals how to navigate race, gender, age, physical ability, religion, and sexual orientation in the workplace.
 These guides teach respect, compassion, and dignity.
-The purpose of these books is to create an inclusive environment.
+The purpose of these books is to create an inclusive and equitable work environment.

 This list contains: